zimle/notes/git.md

     git config --local --unset core.hookspath
     ```

 - Typically, the global `.gitconfig` resides in the home folder.
-If one wants to make project specific configuartions (like email address in the commit), one can still use the `--local` flag like this
+If one wants to make project specific configurations (like email address in the commit), one can still use the `--local` flag like this

     ```bash
     git config --local user.email my.special@address.com